-Authors wishing to submit a squib or discussion note should first contact the Editors at the address above to discuss the suitability of their contribution for the journal.
+Authors wishing to submit a discussion note should first contact the Editors at the address above to discuss the suitability of their contribution for the journal.

 Please note that the journal does not accept unsolicited reviews.
 Book reviews should critically discuss the book's strengths and weaknesses, situate its contribution to the field, and recommend it to a suitable readership.
 Most welcome are reviews of cutting-edge books.
 The journal also encourages reviews of books that escape global awareness because, for example, they are written in languages other than English.
 Reviews of edited volumes are welcomed, too, especially if their contents represent important new tends in research and scholarship.
 From time to time, the journal also publishes review articles, usually commissioned reviews of several books dealing with one and the same, or related, topic(s).
 Book reviews should not exceed, in general, 2,000 words; review articles should preferably not exceed 8,000 words.
 Effort should be made to submit a review within 3 months from receiving the review copy of the book.
 If revision is necessary, the revised text should be submitted in a month at the latest.
 Between the year of publication of a book and its commission to be reviewed in the JoP there should normally be at most 5 years.

 Guest Editors of Special Issues should take note of the detailed guidelines for the preparation and handling of Special Issues.

 Articles in Translation are invited contributions of works originally published in a language other than English and submitted by their authors, following copyright clearance with the publisher of the original work, in an English-language translation (produced by the author or by a professional translator).
 If you are interested in submitting an Article in Translation, please contact the editors.
 Unsolicited submissions for this article type will not be considered.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.